 A vibrant Spanish market with all kinds of delicious food

 The most surprising experience in Madrid was that one afternoon we wandered to a local market – Mercado de San Miguel, not far from the Plaza Major.
 Surrounded by the glass wall, the market was not exceptionally big but it was well-lit by the Spanish sunlight “pro-” morning rain.
 During lunchtime, the market was packed with hungry travelers from all around the world, and the food stores had made their delicacy already and long queues were seen everywhere.
-Aside from the mouth-watering Tapas, Sangria, Paella, Churros, the market has also handicraft stores, bars, ham stores…, you name it.
+Aside from the mouth-watering Tapas, Sangria, Paella, and Churros, the market has also handicraft stores, bars, ham stores…, you name it.
 Outside the market were a dynamic dining and relentless clubbing area.
 The passionate Latinos would probably give you the best hangover (which could last for days I’m sure).
-The market closes at 12 am on weekdays and extended to 2 am weekends, no city on earth is more ALIVE than Madrid!
+The market closes at 12 am on weekdays and is extended to 2 am on weekends, no city on earth is more ALIVE than Madrid!

 What is Tapas?

 A tapa is an appetizer or snack in Spanish cuisine.
 Tapas can be anything, from hot to cold; from meat, seafood, to vegetables, as long as they are served in small dishes.
-While they are supposed to be “appetizers”, diners gather and order a table to tapas and enjoy a great time over beer.
-Common Spanish tapas had ingredients like olives, ham, meatballs, prawns, anchovies, squids, quail eggs, mussels, chorizo, tuna, potatoes, tomato, and more… list goes on.
+While they are supposed to be “appetizers”, diners gather and order a table for tapas and enjoy a great time over beer.
+Common Spanish tapas had ingredients like olives, ham, meatballs, prawns, anchovies, squids, quail eggs, mussels, chorizo, tuna, potatoes, tomato, and more… the list goes on.